 The average miles for a motorcycle are about 3,000 miles.
 Some motorcyclists often don’t even get 2,000 miles in a year, and there are some who earn less than one mile.
 This is much less than the automobile mileage, usually about 15,000 miles.

 - Motorcycles are usually used for recreation, not for commuting or other practical purposes.

 - Bikes are most often stored during the winter months when weather conditions make riding them impractical.

 - Motorbikes tend to be less reliable than cars, and thus, drivers may be more reluctant to use them for long trips.

 How to Keep Your High-Mileage Bike Running Like New

 Your high-mileage bike can last for years if you take good care of it.
 Here are a few tips to keep your bike running like new.

 Break in the Engine Properly

-When you buy a high-mileage bike, make sure the engine has been properly breaking in.
+When you buy a high-mileage bike, make sure the engine has adequately been breaking in.
 This will ensure its long life.
 If an engine rebuild was present, the breaking-in period should be the same as for a new engine.

 Remember that it usually lasts for the first 500 to 1,000 miles, and you need to stick to the following recommendations: